MikunsHub/powersync/architecture.md

 ## Components
 ![Alt text](image.png)

 ### MQTT Data Acquisition

-1. **Dataloggers**: These are deployed at various sites to read data directly from energy equipment.
-They send the acquired data over MQTT to the main AMMP MQTT broker at `mqtt.ammp.io`.
+1. **Dataloggers**: These are deployed at various sites to read data directly from energy equipments.
+They send the acquired data over MQTT to the main AMMP MQTT broker.

-2. **MQTT Broker**: The main MQTT broker (`mqtt.ammp.io`) receives MQTT messages from dataloggers and facilitates their distribution to subscribers.
+2. **MQTT Broker**: The main MQTT broker receives MQTT messages from dataloggers and facilitates their distribution to subscribers.

 ### MQTT Client

 1. **Client**: The MQTT client connects to the MQTT broker to subscribe to a specific topic where data messages are published.
 The client is responsible for processing incoming MQTT messages.

-2. **Message Transformation**: Upon receiving a message, the MQTT client invokes the `transform_payload` function to transform the data from JSON format to a structured data pipeline format.
+2. **Message Transformation**: Upon receiving a message, the MQTT client invokes the `transform_payload` function to transform the payload data to a structured data pipeline format.

-### Data Transformation

-1. **transform_payload**: This module performs data transformation by parsing the JSON payload and extracting relevant information.
+**transform_payload**: This module performs data transformation by parsing the JSON payload and extracting relevant information.
 The transformed data is structured and ready for display.

-### Monitoring and Alerts
+### Monitoring

-1. **Basic Metrics**: The MQTT client incorporates basic monitoring by tracking the number of messages processed.
-This metric provides insight into the message processing rate.
+1. **Processing Time Metric (processing_time)**:
+This metric measures the time taken to process each incoming message.
+It's crucial for identifying how efficiently the MQTT client handles messages and for spotting any sudden increases in processing time.

+2. **Message Counter Metric (message_counter)**:
+The message counter metric keeps track of the total number of received messages.
+It helps understand the overall message throughput of the MQTT client and enables monitoring changes in message traffic.

+3. **Error Counter Metric (error_counter)**:
+This metric counts the total number of errors encountered during message processing and other operations.
+It gives insights into the MQTT client's stability and reliability by indicating the frequency of errors.

-## Workflow
+## High Level Workflow

 1. Dataloggers collect data from energy equipment and send MQTT messages to the main AMMP MQTT broker.